 “They kicked the soldiers out of the village”

-On 7 July 2015 my husband James and I travelled to Morphou (Güzelyurt) to meet with two Turkish Cypriot refugees who live there.
+On 7 July 2015 my interpreter and I travelled to Morphou (Güzelyurt) to meet with two Turkish Cypriot refugees who live there.

 We met at the Cumhuriyetçi Türk Partisi (CTP) office in Güzelyurt.
 The CTP is a social-democratic political party in Northern Cyprus which is pro-unification of the island.
 Several of the men that I interviewed in Morphou belonged to this political party, and it served as a good location to do the interviews because it had a large conference room.